asipe/Goul/README.md

   - To run the unit tests: minion run.unit.tests.dbg

-  The executable to run DocumentUploader.Console is located in bin\debug\DocumentUploader.Console.exe
+  The executable is run from DocumentUploader.Console and is located in bin\debug\DocumentUploader.Console.exe

-  When running, pass it an argument => "help" (That's literally all it does right now)
+  Commands:
+    "help"
+    "setcredentials xClient_IDx xClient_Secretx"

 License